President/CEO: Molly Greenman, The Family Partnership

 Nancy is a long-time supporter and former employee who created our volunteer program in 1990.
 She co-founded MOAPPP (MN Organization on Adolescent Pregnancy, Prevention & Parenting) and served as the Executive director, retiring in 2004.
 She has been a consultant for the nonprofit sector and an active community volunteer, currently on the Como Friends board.
 Past board service includes the Executive Committee of the Junior League; she received their Volunteer of the Year Award and Girl Scouts of St. Croix Valley.
 Nancy holds a B.S. degree from the University of Wisconsin-Madison in Elementary Education and taught in various school districts.

-Jennifer Obinna, Ph.D., Research and Evaluation Director, The Improve Group
+Jennifer Obinna, Ph.D., M.S.S.W., Research and Evaluation Director, The Improve Group

 With over 20 years of experience conducting research, program evaluation and strategic planning efforts, Jennifer’s focus lies mainly on organizational development, preventing violence against women, racial disparities in the criminal justice system and understanding the effectiveness of mental health interventions in community contexts.
 She currently serves as the Research and Evaluation Director with The Improve Group in St. Paul.

-Jennifer is a member of the American Evaluation Association and the Minnesota Evaluation Association, and served previously on the Board of Directors for the Dane County Rape Crisis Center and the National Association of Social Workers.
-She holds a Ph.D. in Social Welfare and a Master of Science in Social Welfare from the University of Wisconsin – Madison, and a Bachelor of Arts in Social Work degree from the University of Minnesota, and is a certified ToP Facilitator and Qualified ToP Mentor Trainer (Technology of Preparation).
+Jennifer is a member of the American Evaluation Association and the Minnesota Evaluation Association.
+She served previously on the Board of Directors for the Dane County Rape Crisis Center and the National Association of Social Workers.
+Jennifer holds a Ph.D. in Social Welfare and a Master of Science in Social Work from the University of Wisconsin – Madison, and a Bachelor of Arts in Social Work degree from Marquette University in Milwaukee, Wisconsin.
+Another credential she holds is Certified ToP Facilitator (CTF) and Qualified ToP Mentor Trainer (Technology of Participation).

 Ingrid Roberts, Community Leader